jbloomlab/SARS-CoV-2-RBD_MAP_AZ_Abs/README.md

     conda env create -f environment_unpinned.yml
     conda activate SARS-CoV-2-RBD_MAP
     conda env export > environment.yml

-## Creating "subset" repos and uploading data to the SRA
-Currently this repo contains analyses of many antibodies and sera, and should remain public since collaborators do not want all of these data to be public.

 For papers, you can make a public "subset" repo by following the instructions in [./subset_data/](subset_data).
 After making a subset repo, you can upload sequencing data to the Sequence Read Archive (SRA) following the instructions in [./SRA_upload/](SRA_upload).